-Checking out the sights and sounds from first day of the Boeing Classic where Fred Couples is stroke off lead
+Sights and sounds from Day 1 of the Boeing Classic: Fred Couples is one stroke off lead

 I love roaming.
 Once, I saw Gil Morgan’s drive land in the back of a spectator’s hoodie.
 Another time I got to the ninth hole just in time to see Hale Irwin make a hole-in-one.

 That’s how I decided to sample the fan experience during Friday’s first round of the Boeing Classic at The Club at Snoqualmie Ridge.
-Full disclosure: I also made brief stops (purely for research) in several suites, where you can have a, shall we say more comfortable, experience for a premium price.
+Full disclosure: I also made brief stops (purely for research) in several suites, where you can have a, shall we say, more comfortable experience for a premium price.

 11 a.m.: The Mercer Island High School band is playing on the 18th fairway.
 It’s a huge band — looked like a couple hundred kids — and an impressive sight.
 “That’s a good band, kind of like the Ohio State band,” said John Cook, who played golf at Ohio State and is now a broadcaster after a successful career as a player.